cdagli/python-address-book/README.md

 ![Swagger Screenshot](https://github.com/cdagli/python-address-book/blob/master/swagger.png)

+### Notes

+Application uses the SQLite in memory database currently.
+If you'd like to change that please edit DevelopmentConfig class in the /api/utils/config.py

 ### Design-only question
 Since SQLAlchemy is used on this project (or any other SQL would work, too) a substring could be searched like below;